czp-jlu/resistance/README.md

-This repository contains the genotypic and phenotypic data for the manuscript "Machine learning for prediction of resistance traits in wheat".
+This repository contains the genotypic and phenotypic data for the manuscript "Machine learning for prediction of resistance scores in wheat".

 haploselekt-map.txt: Genetic map.
 haploselekt-marker.mpo: Unfiltered marker matrix.